remy/mit-license/README.md

 the years on.

-Of course I'll do my best to continue running the domain and hosting, but this is your change to contribute to the community project.
+Of course I'll do my best to continue running the domain and hosting, but this is your chance to contribute to the community project.

 Domain contributions: